Third Form Scholarships

 Candidates would be expected to bring a portfolio of work, both 2D and 3D, to discuss at interview.
 The work should demonstrate the quality of the applicant's design ability (development of designs through iteration), communication skills (annotations that clarify the thought process) and, graphics ability (sketching and drawing techniques).

-If you wish to enter for a scholarship to the Third Form for 2019 entry, please complete the attached form and send it to Heather Barnes, Admissions, by Monday 22 October at the latest.
+If you wish to apply for a scholarship or an award to the Third Form for 2019 entry, please complete the attached form and send it to Heather Barnes, Admissions Assistant, by Monday 22 October at the latest.
 Please note, there is an administrational entry fee of £100 for all candidates.